St Michael’s Hospital is in Hayle and provides a range of specialist services including:

 Updating your personal information

-Before coming to hospital as a patient, please update the information we hold about you via this link – https://forms.office.com/r/YJD9z62gLX, or using the QR code below.
+Please help ensure that the information we hold about you is up-to-date via this link – https://forms.office.com/r/YJD9z62gLX, or using the QR code below.
 We will ensure your information is processed in line with UK Data Protection laws.

 - Telephone: 01736 758854

 - Address: St Michael’s Hospital, Trelissick Rd, Hayle, TR27 4JA

 Car parking for patients and visitors at St. Michael’s Hospital is accessed via the Trelissick Road entrance.
 Parking for Marie Therese House is via the Foundry Hill entrance.
 There are Blue Badge holder spaces in both car parks and there is a drop-off point outside the main entrance to St Michael’s Hospital if you are not stopping.

 They are pay and display car parks, run by Saba UK.
 They can be contacted on 01872 272834 or 07795 371620.
 Remember to make a note of what time your ticket expires and, of course, only use a disabled space if you’re displaying a Blue Badge.